dsc-courses/dsc10-2023-fa/syllabus.md

 An important difference between labs and homeworks lies in the way autograder tests are run.
 Unlike the tests in the labs, the tests in the homework cannot be used to guarantee that you have the correct answers.
-The tests in the homework only check to make sure that your answer is reasonable, not that it is correct.
+The tests in the homework only check to make sure that your answer is appropriately formatted, not that it is correct.
 For example, if a homework question asks you to calculate a percent, the test in the homework might check that the answer you provide is a number between 0 and 100. **You should make sure that all the tests pass before